coderakki2204/coderakki2204/README.md

 ---

 ### 🏆 Achievements
-- 🥇 Completed [Android development tranning at intershala].
+- 🥇 Completed Android development tranning at intershala.
-- 🚀 Built [weather app].
+- 🚀 Built weather app.
+- 🥇 Got certificate in sql from hackerRank.
+- 🥇 Got certificate in C++ from gfg.

 ---